Learn about our COVID-19 response ->

 Uncovering the Cause of Contamination

 From bad ingredients to a missed step in the cleaning process, there are a myriad of factors that can lead to product contamination.
-But materials analysis techniques can be a fantastic quality control tool by analyzing and identifying the chemical makeup of a sample.
+But plastics testing can be a fantastic quality control tool by analyzing and identifying the chemical makeup of a sample.

 A great example of materials analysis in action involves beach balls of all things.
 We were contacted by a manufacturing company that wanted to ensure a shipment of beach balls from China were free of polyvinyl chloride (PVC) and phthalates before sending them out to be sold.